Medical cannabis Thailand legalisation and benefits for patients

 First, you must incorporate a Thai Limited Company.
 Foreigners must partner with a Thai shareholder for this entity.
 Next, notify the Thai FDA about your cannabis cultivation sites.
 There isn’t a specific license for cultivation; you only need to notify the FDA.

 You’ll then need to apply for several licenses.
-For growing and production, each cultivation site needs individual approval from the FDA.
+For growing and production of cannabis, each cultivation site needs individual approval from the FDA.
 For selling cannabis flowers, obtain a distribution license from the FDA.
 Ensure cannabis-derived products comply with FDA guidelines on THC content.
 For importing cannabis seeds, you’ll need approval from the Department of Agriculture.

 Pros and cons of medical cannabis in Thailand